ted-spence-avalara/developer-dot/communications/dev-guide/customizing-transactions/sample-transactions/jurisdiction-determination.md

     <li>Country, State, County, City, Zip lookup using geocoding</li>
 </ul>

+<h4>Note</h4>
+When specifying jurisdictions outside of the United States via country/state/county/city lookup, be sure to pass the country code ISO.
+If the country code is not set, errors are generated.
+For example, use <code>CAN</code> for Canada or <code>IND</code> for India.

 More information regarding the <code>Location</code> object can be found <a class="dev-guide-link" href="/communications/dev-guide/reference/location/">here</a>.

 <h3>Canadian Tax Request</h3>